learnlearnin/learnlearnin.github.io/src/documents/quit-google.html.md

 "Google is unavoidable"
 I thought so too.
 Till about November 2014.
 That's when I rejoined diaspora and found some awesome alternative services.
 Here's how I stopped being a Google fan boy and started living a life without Google

-1) [duckduckgo](https://duckduckgo.com): this amazing search engine.
-It's instant answers are so much better for programmers.
+1) [DuckDuckGo](https://duckduckgo.com): this amazing search engine.
+Its instant answers are so much better for programmers.
 Direct answers from stack overflow, Wikipedia, etc. Many more APIs integrated.
 Once you start using it, you'll start finding it indispensable.
 I "discover" new functionalities every other day.

 2) [A/I](http://autistici.org/) network for email.
-You can choose something like shine@onenetbeyond.org Autistici/Inventati is a European network funded by users which provides privacy aware services - including email and hosting.
+You can choose something like yourname@onenetbeyond.org or yourname@autistici.org and so many other choices.
+Autistici/Inventati is a European network funded by users which provides privacy aware services - including email and hosting.

 3) [Mozilla Thunderbird](https://mozilla.org/thunderbird): As a firefox user, I'd heard of Thunderbird for a long time.
 But unfortunately I didn't know how powerful it was until I started using it.